ochoag90/overtime-app/README.md

 ## Refactor TODOS:
-*  X Refactor posts/_form for admin user with status
+*  Integrate validation for phone attribute for user